 This information is derived from the State Department's Office of Investment Affairs' Investment Climate Statement.

 Canada and the United States have one of the largest and most comprehensive investment relationships in the world.
-U.S. investors are attracted to Canada’s strong economic fundamentals, its proximity to the U.S. market, its highly skilled work force, and abundant resources.
-Canada encourages foreign direct investment (FDI) by promoting its stability, global market access, and infrastructure.
-The United States is Canada’s largest investor, accounting for 47 percent of total FDI.
-As of 2019, the amount of U.S. FDI totaled USD 402 billion, a 9.2 percent increase from the previous year.
-Canada’s FDI stock in the United States totaled USD 496 billion, a 12 percent increase from the previous year.
+U.S. investors are attracted to Canada’s strong economic fundamentals, proximity to the U.S. market, highly skilled workforce, and abundant resources.
+Canada encourages foreign direct investment (FDI) by promoting stability, global market access, and infrastructure.
+The United States is Canada’s largest investor, accounting for 44 percent of total FDI.
+As of 2020, U.S. FDI totaled USD 422 billion, a 5 percent increase from the previous year.
+Canada’s FDI stock in the United States totaled USD 570 billion, a 15 percent increase from the previous year.

 Despite a generally welcoming foreign investment environment, Canada maintains investment stifling prohibitions in the telecommunication, airline, banking, and cultural sectors.
+The 2022 budget proposal included language that could limit foreign ownership of real estate for a two-year period (to cool an overheated market and lack of housing for Canadians).
 Ownership and corporate board restrictions prevent significant foreign telecommunication and aviation investment, and there are deposit acceptance limitations for foreign banks.
 Investments in cultural industries such as book publishing are required to be compatible with national cultural policies and be of net benefit to Canada.
 In addition, non-tariff barriers to trade across provinces and territories contribute to structural issues that have held back the productivity and competitiveness of Canada’s business sector.